 “Sketch, Flash, Spark!” ～ From the Ghibli Forest Sketchbook

-*Ghibli Museum is temporarily closed from Feb.
-25 to Apr.
-28.
+*Ghibli Museum is temporarily closed for the time being.

 Over 20 years have passed since the planning of the Ghibli Museum, Mitaka, which opened to the public in October 2001.
 This exhibition will introduce the work behind the museum’s creation with pictures and texts by director Hayao Miyazaki himself.